This page will show you the specific considerations at the time of using an OpenNebula cloud, according to the different supported platforms.

 information about PCI devices.
 By default it retrieves all the PCI

 devices in a host.
 To limit the PCI devices for which it gets info and appear in

 - When using qcow2 storage drivers you can make sure that the data is written to disk when doing snapshots setting the

 writethrough.
 This change will make writes slower than other cache modes but safer.
 To do this edit the file

 DISK = [ driver = "qcow2", cache = "writethrough" ]

-In order to install ruby dependencies, the Server Optional channel needs to be enabled.
+In order to install Ruby dependencies on RHEL, the Server Optional channel needs to be enabled.
 Please refer to RedHat documentation to enable the channel.

 qemu-ev repository.
-To add this repository you can install the following packages:
+To add this repository on CentOS, you can install the following packages:

 yum install centos-release-qemu-ev yum install qemu-kvm-ev